 present proof of identity and citizenship.
 Since January 1, 2008,

-Canadians have been required to have a valid passport to enter the United States; they will be issued an I-94 card and corresponding status.
+Canadians have been required to have a valid passport to enter the United States; students must also present Form I-20 or DS-2019.
 Refer to the

 visa application checklist above to prepare for interviews at the port